q-g-j/FileLogger/Readme.md

-        String.Empty,  // will not be processed, if the last parameter (Exception ex) is not null GetType().Name,  // returns the current class name MethodBase.GetCurrentMethod().Name,  // returns the calling method's name ex);  // only the Exception.Message property will be used RaiseLogEvent(this, loggerEventArgs);
+        String.Empty,  // will not be processed, if the last parameter (Exception ex) is not null GetType().Name,  // returns the current class name MethodBase.GetCurrentMethod().Name,  // returns the calling method's name ex);  // only the exception type and the Exception.Message property will be used RaiseLogEvent(this, loggerEventArgs);
 }
 ```